-How did you determine which products were green?
-Answers may include: packaging claims, commercials and prior knowledge about organic products.

-What are some characteristics of green products?
-Answers may include: organic or locally grown, recycled materials or content, reduced packaging, fair trade, energy efficient, water efficient, biodegradable and nontoxic.
+- How did you determine which products were green?
+Answers may include: packaging claims, commercials and prior knowledge about organic products. - What are some characteristics of green products?
+Answers may include: organic or locally grown, recycled materials or content, reduced packaging, fair trade, energy efficient, water efficient, biodegradable and nontoxic. - Which category was the easiest in which to find green products?
+The most difficult?
+Why do you think that is?
+Answers will vary.